Introduction

 The previous section described the mechanism for extending the index mapping and explained the structure of the data.
 The section shows how to provide data for that structure and define how it needs to be returned in the APIs.

-The PlatformIndexedDataEnhancer interface has callback methods that are called when data gets created.
+The PlatformIndexedDataEnhancer interface has callback methods that are called when data gets indexed.
 The entity in question gets passed along with the JSON data (as an ObjectNode instance).
 Note that at the data creation point, no knowledge exists about which index this data is added (because Flowable supports mapping the same data to multiple indices).

 The methods on the interface follow the same pattern for each instance type: